 Airbnb offers promo codes and referrals for free or discounted stays

 When you sign up for Airbnb, you will get your very own referral code.
-If you use this link to sign up, you will receive a coupon code for $30 off your first booking.
+If you use this link to sign up, you will receive a coupon code for $40 off your first booking of $75 or more.

 To earn credits for Airbnb stays, share your code with friends, family, your postman, whoever.
 If they sign up using your affiliate link, you will get $30 credit (for completing a stay) or $100 credit (for hosting a guest).
 These credits can be applied towards your next Airbnb booking (up to $5,000 USD).